 Discounts and Payments

-We’d like to draw your attention to certain discounts that you may be eligible for if you’re on certain benefits.
+You may be eligible for some discounts if you’re on certain benefits.
 These discounts and payments will help keep your home warm throughout the cold winter months.

-Winter Fuel Payment– This is a payment of £100-£300, depending on your financial circumstances.
-However, it’s only available to people aged over 63.
+Winter Fuel Payment– This is a payment of between £250 and £600 to help you pay your heating bills, depending on your financial circumstances.
+However, it’s only available to people born before 25 September 1957 .

-Cold Weather Payment– During exceptionally cold snaps–when it’s been zero degrees celsius or below for seven consecutive days–you could be eligible for a payment of £25 a week towards your energy bills if you’re receiving certain benefits.
+Cold Weather Payment– During exceptionally cold snaps–when it’s been zero degrees Celsius or below for seven consecutive days–you could be eligible for a payment of £25 towards your energy bills if you’re receiving certain benefits.
 These benefits include income-related JSA or ESA, and Universal Credit.

 Coronavirus (COVID-19) & Sickle Cell Disorder